cawarwick/ThorSync-V2/README.md

 # ThorSync-V2
 Opens and converts ThorSync to csv and does other simple data extraction

-I recommend for a typical experiment each script gets run in order of 1 TSOutput_All.py
+I recommend for a typical experiment each script gets run in order of:

+1. TSOutput_All.py
-2 TS_Force_FrameOut.py
+2. TS_Force_FrameOut.py
-3 find_peaks_frames_v2.py
+3. find_peaks_frames_v2.py

 so that what happens is
 1. You get all the channels into 1 CSV